The Clinical Services Department is currently looking for applicants for the following roles:

-The New York Society for the Prevention of Cruelty to Children (The NYSPCC) seeks a motivated, devoted professional with strong clinical and organizational skills to serve as a Bilingual (English/Spanish) Trauma Recovery Specialist.
-The position is full-time Monday through Friday and includes three evenings to accommodate participant schedules.
+The New York Society for the Prevention of Cruelty to Children (The NYSPCC) seeks a motivated, devoted professional with strong clinical and organizational skills to serve as a Bilingual (English/Spanish) Parent Therapist.
+The position is full-time and includes a weekend day and two evenings to accommodate participant schedules.
 The position is a hybrid of in-person and remote work.

-The Trauma Recovery Specialist will play an important role in providing supportive counseling to custodial parents participating in our Therapeutic Supervised Visitation Program (TSVP).
+The Bilingual Parent Therapist will play an important role in providing supportive counseling to custodial parents participating in our Therapeutic Supervised Visitation Program (TSVP).
 Our TSVP serves low-income families with a court mandate for visitation due to histories of domestic violence, child physical and sexual abuse, and neglect.
 The program seeks to assist high-risk families in creating safe, supportive, and consistent parent-child relationships through psychoeducation, exploring the impact of intergenerational trauma on parent-child relationships, supporting parent accountability, and facilitating healing in parent-child relationships.

 • Provide weekly supportive counseling to custodial parents of children participating in TSVP, the majority of whom are impacted by domestic violence, using a psychoeducational curriculum